First-Party vs Third-Party Data: What B2B Teams Need to Know

 • Building a single source of truth: Centralize data across systems

 Example: Instead of gating a whitepaper behind a form, let prospects read the first few pages.
 If they want to continue, ask for their information.
-You're showing value, not just offering it.
+You are showing value, not just offering it.

 Conversational marketing tools like chatbots combine both data types effectively.
-ZoomInfo Chat uses third-party IP-to-Company data to identify website visitors.
-It then captures first-party data through conversation or routes high-value accounts directly to sales.
+ZoomInfo Chat uses IP-to-Company data to identify website visitors before they self-identify, then captures first-party data through conversation or routes high-value accounts directly to sales.

-First-party data tells you who's engaged.
+First-party data tells you who is engaged.
 Third-party data tells you who else you should be talking to.

 Use third-party data to: